ellysh/video-game-bots/InGameBots/protection.md

 ```
 This parameter allows child process to distinguish that it should perform an actual work.

 2. Create a child process in debugging mode with the `CreateProcess` WinAPI function.
-The `DEBUG_PROCESS` creation flag allows you to debug the child process.
-The extra `CREATE_NEW_CONSOLE` flag is used here to create a new console for the child process.
-This console allows you to see child's output messages.
+The `DEBUG_PROCESS` flag of this function allows you to debug the child process.
+The extra `CREATE_NEW_CONSOLE` flag is used here to create separate console for the child process.
+This console allows you to get output messages from the child.

 3. Start an infinite loop to receive all debug events from the child process.

-You can launch the `SelfDebugging.cpp` application and try to debug it.
+You can launch the SelfDebugging application and try to debug it.
 OllyDbg and WinDbg debuggers cannot attach to this application.
 Our example just demonstrates the self-debugging approach.
-This is quite simple to avoid this kind of protection in this case.
-You can launch "TestApplication.exe" executable from the command line with any parameter:
+This is quite simple to avoid the protection.
+You can launch "TestApplication.exe" executable from the command line with one extra parameter:
 ```
 TestApplication.exe x
 ```
-The application starts normally in this case and you can debug it.
+The application starts normally and you can debug it.

 You should not rely on a number of command line arguments in your applications.
 Instead for example, you should use an algorithm to generate the random key.
 Then child process receives this key via command line and checks its correctness with the same algorithm.
-But more secure approaches against an unauthorized application launch rely on [interprocess communication](https://msdn.microsoft.com/en-us/library/windows/desktop/aa365574%28v=vs.85%29.aspx) mechanisms that are provided by WinAPI.
+But more secure approaches against an unauthorized application launch rely on [interprocess communication](https://msdn.microsoft.com/en-us/library/windows/desktop/aa365574%28v=vs.85%29.aspx) mechanisms, which are provided by WinAPI.

 ### Registers Manipulation for Debugger Detection